yuntaowu2000/CPEN321-Quizzical/README.md

 3.2 Choices can be either plain text, latex, html, or image
 3.3 Once a user click on the choice, it will change the color of the choice
 3.4 After the user submits a question, they will be informed if they are correct or not.
 If they are incorrect, correct answer will also be shown.
 3.5 After the user finishes a quiz, they will be shown how they did in the quiz.

+Most parts are translated in Chinese as well.

 ### Back-end
 1. Simple POST GET request handling done.